Participant Info

 - About Me

-Kelly earned her undergraduate degree at Xavier University, where she was an Honors Bachelor of Arts (Latin, Greek, and Philosophy) and History major with minors in Gender and Diversity Studies, Peace Studies, and Philosophy.
+Kelly earned her bachelor’s degree at Xavier University, where she was an Honors Bachelor of Arts (Latin, Greek, and Philosophy) and History major with minors in Gender and Diversity Studies, Peace Studies, and Philosophy.
+Kelly has previously served as Research Coordinator for the Jesuits’ Slavery, History, Memory, and Reconciliation Project, a joint initiative of the Jesuits of Canada and the United States and Saint Louis University.
 She has worked as a public historian in several capacities, including at the National Underground Railroad Freedom Center, the Colonial Williamsburg Foundation, and Auschwitz-Birkenau State Museum.

 - Recent Publications